Mr-Universal0x/Mr-Universal0x/README.md

-### Hi there ☠️, My name is Mr.Rock
+### Hi there ☠️, My name Code is Mr.Rock
 #### Hacking the Digital Frontier: Tales from the Cyber Underground
 Also known as ethical hackers or security experts, these individuals use their hacking skills for legal and ethical purposes.
 They help organizations identify vulnerabilities in their systems and networks, and they work to protect against cyber threats.
 ### My Work :

 1) Penetration Testing
 2) Security Audits
+3) Bug Bunting
-3) Security Consulting
+4) Security Consulting
-4) Unauthorized Access
+5) Unauthorized Access
-5) Data Theft
+6) Data Theft
-6) Malware Development
+7) Malware Development
-7) Denial of Service (DoS) Attacks
+8) Denial of Service (DoS) Attacks
-8) Phishing and Social Engineering
+9) Phishing and Social Engineering

 ![](https://github.com/MrRock-404/MrRock-404/blob/main/download.jpg)